 Dietrich Bonhoeffer: can’t I just be a second-rate Christian?

 Dietrich Bonhoeffer was 39 years old when he was executed by the Nazis in Flossenbürg Concentration Camp in 1945.
-He co-founded the Confessing Church in 1934 when the German Lutheran Church adopted the Aryan paragraph, in which converted Christians were barred from the church.
-But he was murdered because he was involved in the plot to kill Hitler.
+He co-founded the Confessing Church in 1934 when the German Church failed to resist Hitler, accepting his choice for Reich Bishop of the Evangelical Church.
+In effect, the Protestant church became an arm of the Nazi regime, even as some individual pastors and churches resisted.
+The church also accepted the Aryan paragraph, in which converted Christians were barred from the church.
+For this Bonhoeffer was not murdered; he was murdered because he was involved in the plot to kill Hitler.

 His most well-known book, The Cost of Discipleship, argues against cheap grace.